 Slips, trips, and falls can seem like minor issues but this is not necessarily true.
 Depending on how badly you fall, what you land on, and other factors, it’s easily possible to really hurt yourself in all manner of ways.

 Negligence on the part of others at work or in public can cause slips, trips, and falls and we explain how you can prove this effectively.
 You might be ready to start a claim right now and we can help you get started.
-Contact us by:

 - Calling our personal injury claims team on 0161 696 9685.
 They’re available 24/7 to take your call.

-- Writing to us at Advice.co.uk.
+- Writing to us using our contact form online.

 Select A Section